This website provides learning materials developed by the ESRC

 More courses and guides will be added in due course when they become available.

 This website is produced by the ESRC STEPS Centre, a research centre hosted by the Institute of Development Studies (IDS) and the Science Policy Research Unit (SPRU) at the University of Sussex.
-It was funded over a 10-year period by the Economic and Social Research Council.
+It has been funded since 2007 by the Economic and Social Research Council.

 In 2015 the STEPS Centre formed the Pathways to Sustainability Global Consortium with institutions in 6 ‘hubs’ in Europe, North/Central America, Latin America, Africa, South Asia and China.